 He'd wait 'till three, four of them came in.
 Oh he'd get a lot of those time checks!
-See, they started abusing those timeslips around.
-Oh, he got a lot of timeslips off of timber workers on drives.
+See, they started abusing those time slips.
+Oh, he got a lot of time slips off of timber workers on drives.
 He'd just send them into the hotel: "You stay there overnight, and tomorrow I'll settle it for you -- right there!
 According to law, all they have is forty-eight hours to pay up.
-That's your money, you take it home."
+That's your money; you take it home."

 He couldn't be beat, you know.
 He was a lawyer.
 Huh!
 Aye! he'd demand that these guys get paid.
 He'd lay down the law right now.

 They'd pay that too.
-They paid the lawyer's time too, from that time he began working on those timeslips.
+And they paid the lawyer's time too -- figuring from the time he began working on those time slips.
 They'd pay his time, the loggers' wages, and the time for the loggers' waiting at the hotel.

-Tommy Welch, and Campbell, and Canada & Clements, and all them, they all understood timeslips.
+Tommy Welch, and Campbell, and Canada & Clement, and all them, they all understood time slips.
 Ya, they all used time-slips too.

-Some Indians from Ball Club were up at Orr working for McKusick (spXXX??), the great pulplogger for the northwest.
+Some Indians from Ball Club were up at Orr working for McKusick, the great pulp logger for the northwest.
 They were lumberjacks who worked for him in the woods.
 They peeled and pulped.
 McKusick was more generally in the pulp business.
 He hired the Indians to peel the pulp with drawknifes and spuds.
-They were hired to take the roughbark off of the logs.
+They were hired to take the rough bark off of the logs.
 His men generally pealed the pulp and everything, and they'd get so much for doing that.
 Oh, they probably would have forty, fifty, dollars coming at the end of the month.
 That was up at Orr.
 And it was about '32.
-The foreman would make them out a timeslip, and they had to take that to Hibbing, or wherever they could catch McKusick.
+The foreman would make them out a time slip, and they had to take that to Hibbing, or wherever they could catch McKusick.
 They'd tell the men, "You give that to McKusick and he'll pay."